HenryNDH/Frontend-Test/README.md

    git clone https://github.com/YOUR_USERNAME/Frontend-Test.git
 3. Work on the code following requirements on the page.
 4. Once you finished your code, please email us the link to your GitHub repo for us to review.

+## Todo List Manual

+### Features

+- Add new to-do items via input box
+- Display list of all tasks
+- Delete individual items
+- Edit items by double-clicking on them
+- Error handling for empty input
+- Responsive layout for mobile and desktop screens